Supercharge Your Classes With Python super()

 For more information about object-oriented programming in Python and using super(), check out these resources:

 Take the Quiz: Test your knowledge with our interactive “Supercharge Your Classes With Python super()” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz